bentoml/BentoML/docs/source/frameworks/tensorflow.rst

 Even though ``bentoml.tensorflow`` supports Keras model, we recommend our users to use :ref:`bentoml.keras <frameworks/keras>` for better development experience.

-If you must use TensorFlow for your Keras model, make sure that your Keras model inference callback (such as ``predict``) is decorated with :code:`tf.function`.
+If you must use TensorFlow for your Keras model, make sure that your Keras model inference callback (such as ``predict``) is decorated with :obj:`~tf.function`.

 .. note::

     - Keras is not optimized for production inferencing.
 There are `known reports <https://github.com/tensorflow/tensorflow/issues?q=is%3Aissue+sort%3Aupdated-desc+keras+memory+leak>`_ of memory leaks during serving at the time of BentoML 1.0 release.
 The same issue applies to ``bentoml.keras`` as it heavily relies on the Keras APIs.
-    - Running Inference with :code:`bentoml.tensorflow` usually halves the time comparing with using ``bentoml.keras``.
+    - Running Inference with :obj:`~bentoml.tensorflow` usually halves the time comparing with using ``bentoml.keras``.
     - ``bentoml.keras`` performs input casting that resembles the original Keras model input signatures.

 .. note::